arudzinska/stackoverflow_golden_bot/README.md

 ## Installation

-If you're using AWS ec2 instance with the Amazon AMI image, you can run `installs_aws_ec2.sh` for steps 1 and 2.
+If you're using AWS ec2 instance with the Amazon AMI image, you can run `installs_aws_ec2.sh` (with sudo) for steps 1 and 2.

 Manual steps: